-"ESG" shareholder proposals - The investment adviser believes environmental and social issues present investment risks and opportunities that can shape a company's long-term financial sustainability.
-Shareholder proposals, including those relating to social and environmental issues, are evaluated in terms of their materiality to the company and its ability to generate long-term value in light of the company's specific operating context.
-The investment adviser generally supports transparency and standardized disclosure, particularly that which leverages existing regulatory reporting or industry standard practices.
-With respect to environmental matters, this includes disclosures aligned with industry standards and sustainability reports more generally.
-With respect to social matters, the investment adviser generat adviser subjects to local norms and expectations.
-To that end, disclosure of data relating to workforce diversity and equity that is consistent with broadly applicable standards is generally supported.
+Shareholder proposals on environmental and social issues - The investment adviser believes environmental and social issues present investment risks and opportunities that can shape a company's long-term financial sustainability.
+Shareholder proposals, including those relating to social and environmental issues, are evaluated in terms of their materiality to the company and its ability to generate long-term value in light of the company's business model specific operating context.
+The investment adviser generally supports transparency and standardized disclosure, particularly that which leverages existing regulatory reporting or industry best practices.
+With respect to environmental matters, this includes disclosures aligned with industry standards and reporting on sustainability issues that are material to investment analysis.
+With respect to social matters, the investment adviser encourages companies to disclose the composition of the workforce in a regionally appropriate manner.
+The investment adviser supports relevant reporting and disclosure that is consistent with broadly applicable standards.

-Principal fund shareholders - The following table identifies those investors who own of record, or are known by the fund to own beneficially, 5% or more of any class of its shares as of the opening of business on December 1, 2024.
+Principal fund shareholders - The following table identifies those investors who own of record, or are known by the fund to own beneficially, 5% or more of any class of its shares as of the opening of business on May 1, 2025.
 Unless otherwise indicated, the ownership percentages below represent ownership of record rather than beneficial ownership.